Korsani/shaped-pwgen/README.md

 	$ ./spwgen -s -12	# give me only 12, but secured
 	$ ./spwgen -f		# a full screen height of passwords
 	$ ./spwgen -k		# compute password size so that it's short BUT secure enough

+Password is considered weak if entropy is < 40 bits, and strong if entropy > 60 bits.
+This may (will) vary...

 ## Shapes